A Creative Pilgrimage on the Camino de Santiago

 - History and traditions of the Way

-About the Writing and Sketching on this Trip
+About the Writing, Sketching, and Watercolor on this Trip

 Beginners in both writing and sketching are welcome to attend.